Research

 Work in progress

-"Student demand and the supply of college courses" [Job Market Paper]
+"Student demand and the supply of college courses" [Draft]

 Media coverage: Education Next